 Using adult seat belts to restrain children.

 Should you decide to place a child in an adult seat belt, in your position as the main carer, you would have to have a very good reason for doing this if involved in an accident and the child is hurt.
-You should always use an appropriate child restraint until the child can safely fit into an adult seat belt.
+You should ‘legally’ always use an appropriate child restraint until the child is at least 1.35m in height or 12 years of age.
+Once a child reaches this height, and or age they can now legally use an adult seat belt.
 Even if you had complied with the strict minimum of the Law, it is possible that you could be prosecuted under the children’s law if you fail without good reason to provide the correct equipment.

 Please note the following important information below regards children using adult seat belts.
 Should you require clarification on any point below, you may contact me Philip Blake, Road Safety Officer on 612222 or email email@example.com